Summary: Shepard burns.

 "Who else knows?"

 "I'll be discreet," Liara said, and that was all—no questions.
-Shepard thanked the lucky star that had put Benezia's daughter in her path.
+Shepard thanked the lucky star that had put the other woman in her path.

 He didn't register Liara's floor-length dress until he'd reached them, and then he twitched sheepishly.
 "Uh, this isn't going to be a formal event, is it?"